aashishdk/Srapping-Job-Portal/README.md

 In this project, I scraped data from various job portals in Nepal using BeautifulSoup and Selenium.
-The data collected includes key information such as: Job Title, Company, Location, Job Level, Salary, and Job Description, which will be further used for Analysis purposes.
+The collected data includes key information such as job title, company name, location, job level, salary, and job description.
+After scraping, I combined all the CSV files into one and loaded the data into Databricks.
+There, I transformed the DataFrame and visualized the results using bar graphs and pie charts.